-- explain how entanglement may be generated experimentally for photons, ions and atoms.
+- explain how entanglement may be generated experimentally.

 - explain what a quantum computer is and describe how the Deutsch and Grover algorithms and quantum simulation work on a quantum computer.

-- discuss general requirements for practical implementation of quantum computation and describe how these requirements are fulfilled for an ion trap.
+- discuss general requirements for practical implementation of quantum computation and describe how these requirements are fulfilled for ion traps and superconducting qubits.

 - explain Bell's inequalities and their violation in quantum mechanics